 First, a social assistance law may typically impose obligations on officials of the social assistance administration to enhance service delivery and ensure dedicated customer care.
-(See also MODULE M&E and its discussion of Service Standards).
 These obligations may include:

 - A prohibition on conflicts of interest staff members should be required to disclose a conflict of interest. - A prohibition on the acceptance of compensation or a gift by officials for example, section 19(1) of the South African Social Security Agency Act prohibits the unauthorized acceptance of a fee or reward by a member of staff, adviser, agent or other person employed by or acting on behalf of the Agency. - Adherence to a code of conduct by officials and the taking of disciplinary steps against an official in the event of non-compliance.